MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot-tsg.md

 Once you have the information from the site server, check the client logs.
 By default, the client logs are located in C:\Windows\CCM\Logs.

 Check the **CcmNotificationAgent.log**.
-You'll find log entries like the following:
+You'll find log entries like the following lines:

 <pre><code lang="Log">Receive task from server with <b>pushid=9</b>, taskid=12, <b>taskguid=9A4E59D2-2F5B-4067-A9FA-B99602A3A4A0</b>, tasktype=15 and taskParam=PFNjcmlwdEhhc2ggU2NyaXB0SGF (truncated log entry)
 Send Task response message &ltBgbResponseMessage TimeStamp="2019-09-13T17:29:09Z"><b>&ltPushID>5</b>&lt/PushID>&ltTaskID>4&lt/TaskID>&ltReturnCode>1&lt/ReturnCode>&lt/BgbResponseMessage> successfuly.